helium/react-native-helium/guides/Account.md

 ## Generate Challenge Words

-If you need to confirm a user knows their words, you can use this to challenge each of their 12 words.
+If you need to confirm a user knows their words, you can use {@link generateChallengeWords} to challenge each of their 12 words.
 It will generate a list of words to challenge the target word.

 ```ts